auth0/docs/articles/user-profile/user-data-storage.md

 }
 '''

-## Why shouldn't I put all of my Client's data in the Auth0 data store?
+## Why shouldn't I put all my Client's data in the Auth0 data store?

-Because the Auth0 data store is customized for authentication data, storing anything beyond the default user information should only be done in limited cases.
+Because the Auth0 data store is customized for authentication data, storing anything beyond the default user information should be done only in limited cases.
 Here's why:

 * **Scalability**: The Auth0 data store is limited in scalability, and your Client's data may exceed the appropriate limits.
 By using an external database, you keep your Auth0 data store simple, while the more efficient external database contains the extra data;
 * **Performance**: Your authentication data is likely accessed at lower frequencies than your other data.
 The Auth0 data store isn't optimized for high frequency use, so you should store data that needs to be retrieved more often elsewhere;
-* **Flexibility**: Because the Auth0 data store was built to accomodate only user profiles and their associated metadata, you are limited in terms of the actions that you can perform on the database.
+* **Flexibility**: Because the Auth0 data store was built to accomodate only user profiles and their associated metadata, you are limited in terms of the actions you can perform on the database.
 By using separate databases for your other data, you can manage your data as appropriate.

 ### Example